timberlandstack/web-controllers/README.md

-# Timberland - Web Controllers <!-- omit in toc -->
+# Mist <!-- omit in toc -->
-The `web-controllers` package aims at being a more lightweight and modular approach to alternatives like [Alpine](https://github.com/alpinejs/alpine) and [Stimulus](https://github.com/hotwired/stimulus), while leveraging a unique use for web components.
+Mist aims at being a more lightweight and modular approach to alternatives like [Alpine](https://github.com/alpinejs/alpine) and [Stimulus](https://github.com/hotwired/stimulus), while leveraging a unique use for web components.
 Heavily inspired by [h3](https://h3.unjs.io/).

 Some key features:
 - Turn any piece of HTML into a controller to easily manipulate it and avoid extra querySelectors.